nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Look Up Jail Records in Nebraska

-The county Sheriff’s Department is responsible for generating and maintaining records of a Nebraska jail within its jurisdiction.
+The county Sheriff’s Department generates and maintains records of a Nebraska jail within its jurisdiction.
 Typically, persons can look up jail records by visiting the Sheriff’s Office and requesting desired information.
 Querying parties can find the Sheriff’s Office in a county area by viewing the Nebraska Sheriffs’ Association Directory.
 The department may also provide a search tool on its website that interested persons can obtain desired jail records and other criminal information.

 Can Jail Records be Expunged in Nebraska?

-The Nebraska state laws make no provisions for individuals to expunge jail records.
+Nebraska state laws do not provide for individuals to expunge jail records.
 However, the court can set aside or pardon a criminal conviction.
-Under Nebraska R.S §29–2264, persons with criminal convictions can petition the court to nullify the conviction.
-The Board of Pardons issues a pardon and there is no specified period of time for the board to review applications and grant a pardon.
+Under Nebraska R.S §29–2264, persons with criminal convictions may petition the court to nullify the conviction.
+The Board of Pardons issues a pardon, and there is no specified period of time for the board to review applications and grant a pardon.

 disclaimer